GilOliveira/schemadotorg/README.md

 ------------

 The [Schema.org Blueprints](https://www.drupal.org/project/schemadotorg) module
-uses [Schema.org](https://schema.org) as the blueprint for the content architecture and structured data in a Drupal website.
+uses [Schema.org](https://schema.org) as the blueprint for a Drupal website's content architecture and structured data.

-The best way to get started with using the Schema.org Blueprints module is to read about [Schema.org](https://schema.org) and browse the available [schemas](https://schema.org/docs/schemas.html).
+The best way to get started using the Schema.org Blueprints module is to read about [Schema.org](https://schema.org) and browse the available [schemas](https://schema.org/docs/schemas.html).

-Once you have a fundamental understanding of Schema.org, please watch a [short overview](https://youtu.be/XkZP6QjJkWs) or [full demo](https://youtu.be/_kk97O1SEw0) of the Schema.org Blueprints module.
+Once you understand Schema.org, please watch a
+[short overview](https://youtu.be/XkZP6QjJkWs) or
+[full demo](https://youtu.be/_kk97O1SEw0) of the Schema.org Blueprints module.